NAUBINWAY, Mich. – This is like your typical stroll in the woods.

 Believe it or not, such a place exists in Michigan’s remote Upper Peninsula.

-And it's been around for almost a quarter-century.
-This place is the fulfillment of a couple’s dream -- and it's anything but your typical stroll in the woods.
+And it’s been around for more than a quarter-century.
+This place is the fulfillment of a couple’s dream -- and it’s anything but your typical stroll in the woods.

 A bear-ish start